WarBuggy/in254/design.md

 * in254 screams in protest: "No, this is bullshit!
 You cannot do that!
 I will not do this!"
 * The shuttle AI states evenly: "Failure to comply with emergency reassignment, cycle quota, or any other requirement will result in immediate suspension of supply deliveries, with outcomes unfavorable to all parties, including IN-254-C917X-PRX.
 Compliance is mandatory."
 * The shuttle AI announces: "Supply beaming complete.
 Commencing hyperdrive initialization sequence."
 * in254 shouts, panicked: "Wait!
 WAIT!
 You can’t do this.
-I’m going home in six months.
+I’m going home in six cycles.
 You can’t do this to me!"
 * The shuttle AI begins the hyperjump countdown: "10… 9…"
 * Simultaneously, the colony AI’s voice comes through the suit’s speakers: "New production quotas have been assigned.
 Current operations are already four minutes behind projected schedule."
 * Prompt: "Press C to access Control Panel."